pat270/liferay-frontend-guidelines/css/clay_css_2_recipes/04_checkbox_radio.md

 ### Custom Checkbox Indeterminate

 The indeterminate visual state can only be set with JavaScript.
-There are a few places in DXP that apply this visual state.
-Most noteably, in the Management Bar with a Search Container when a subset of items are checked.
-The icon provided is close enough for this case, but can be changed through the `$custom-checkbox-indicator-icon-indeterminate` variable, in the same way, as we did with the check icon.
+There are a few places in DXP that apply this visual state; most noteably, in the Management Bar with a Search Container when a subset of items are checked.

+The icon provided is close enough for this case, but can be changed through the `$custom-checkbox-indicator-icon-indeterminate` variable, in much the same way as we did with the check icon.
 We only need to change the `background-color` and `background-size` of the icon to match.

 Material Design: